An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Proof of Theorem 3

-\subsection{Proof of Theorem~\ref{thm3.3}}
+\section{Proof of Theorem 3}

-For a GES nonlinear system in (1), one can always construct a globally exponentially stable system as in~(\ref{clcs}) or~(\ref{nonre}).
-In view of the universal approximation capability of the PALM~\cite{rantzer2000piecewise}, for any positive scalars $\varepsilon _f$, $\varepsilon _g$, $\varepsilon _h$ and $\varepsilon _i$, one can build on $X \times U$ the following approximation system of~(\ref{clcs}):
+For a GES nonlinear system in (\ref{nonl}), a globally exponentially stable system as in~(\ref{clcs}) or~(\ref{nonre}) can be constructed.
+In view of the universal approximation capability of the PALM~\cite{julian1998canonical}, for any positive scalars $\varepsilon _f$, $\varepsilon _g$, $\varepsilon _h$ and $\varepsilon _i$, one can build the following approximation system w.r.t.~(\ref{clcs}) on $X \times U$:

 such that